project-march/ProjectMarch/docs/doc/development/style_guide.rst

     alias march_py_auto_format_here='docker run -v `pwd`:`pwd` --entrypoint black march/flake8 `pwd`'
     alias march_py_auto_format_check_here='docker run -v `pwd`:`pwd`:ro --entrypoint black march/flake8 --check --diff --color `pwd`'

 Update your flake8 docker image.
-You can redo do this step if it doesn't produce the same output as gitlab, or if someone from the Project MARCH software department announces to you that the docker image should be updated.
+You can redo this step if it doesn't produce the same output as gitlab, or if someone from the Project MARCH software department announces to you that the docker image should be updated.

 .. code-block:: bash